tokideveloper/langswitch-prototype/README.md

 This repository contains a minimum prototype implementation of a language switch plus an appropriate warning message.
 The code is the same for both translated and untranslated versions.

-Given that you have a [proper installation of Jekyll][jekyll], clone or download this repository, enter the directory "myblog" and run a Jekyll server via
+Given that you have a [proper installation of Jekyll][jekyll], clone or download this repository, enter the directory "langswitch-prototype" and run a Jekyll server via

     $ bundle exec jekyll serve